styounessi/web-event-stream-pipeline/README.md

 ### Docker 🐳 & Docker Compose 🐙

-This project is fully dockerized and comes with a `docker-compose.yml` file that orchestrates a multi-container setup.
-Each service is configured with dependencies to ensure a proper startup sequence.
+This project is fully dockerized and includes a `docker-compose.yml` file that orchestrates the multi-container setup.
+Each service is configured with dependencies to ensure a proper startup sequence and consistent runtime.

-All containers are spun up using `docker compose up` with `-d` added at the end if you would like to run in detached mode.
+All containers are spun up using `docker-compose up` with `-d` added at the end if you prefer detached mode.

-`zookeeper`, a supporting service of Kafka, is spun up with two volumes: `zk-data:/var/lib/zookeeper/data` & `zk-logs:/var/lib/zookeeper/log`.
+The `zookeeper` service exists to support Kafka and is spun up with two volumes: `zk-data:/var/lib/zookeeper/data` & `zk-logs:/var/lib/zookeeper/log`.
 The health check periodically attempts to establish a network connection to the `zookeeper` service on port `2181` using the `nc` command.
 If the connection is successful, the service is considered healthy.

-> **Note:** Apache Kafka is moving away from Zookeeper in the near future but is still viable at this time which is why it was used here.
+> **Note:** Apache Kafka is moving away from Zookeeper in the near future, but it remains viable for now.
+You can read more about this below:
 >
-> Apache Kafka Raft (KRaft) is the consensus protocol that was introduced in KIP-500 to remove Apache Kafka’s dependency on ZooKeeper for metadata management.
-This greatly simplifies
-> Kafka’s architecture by consolidating responsibility for metadata into Kafka itself, rather than splitting it between two different systems.
+> Apache Kafka Raft (KRaft) is the consensus protocol introduced in KIP-500 to remove Apache Kafka’s dependency on ZooKeeper for metadata management.
+This significantly simplifies Kafka’s architecture by consolidating metadata responsibility within Kafka itself, eliminating the split between two systems.

-The `kafka` container initializes as a Kafka broker, it depends on the `zookeeper` service to become healthy before starting, ensuring proper coordination.
-It also has the same `nc` health check as the `zookeeper` container.
-The volume defined as `kafka-data:/var/lib/kafka/data` is to ensure data durability and seamless recovery in case of container restarts, etc.
+The `kafka` container initializes as a Kafka broker; it depends on the `zookeeper` service to become healthy before starting, ensuring proper coordination.
+It also employs the same `nc` health check as the `zookeeper` container.
+The volume `kafka-data:/var/lib/kafka/data` is defined to ensure data durability and seamless recovery in case of container restarts.

 Meanwhile, `kafka-topics-init` waits for both the `kafka` and `zookeeper` services to become healthy before proceeding.
-It executes the shell script defined in the `entrypoint` command to create both topics needed for this pipeline.
-Once that task is completed, it shuts down.
+It executes the shell script defined in the `entrypoint` command to create the required topics for this pipeline.
+Once this task is completed, it shuts down.

-The `web-events` and `faust-processor` containers are built from their respective Dockerfiles that define the build criteria and execution scripts.
-Both containers check the readiness of the Kafka broker before proceeding; they rely on the broker being operational for successful execution.
+The `web-events` and `faust-processor` containers are built from their respective Dockerfiles, which define the build criteria and execution scripts.
+Both containers verify the readiness of the Kafka broker before proceeding; they rely on the broker being operational for successful execution.

+The `setup` service/container configures an 'Elastic' instance with security features.
+It ensures the setup of user authentication, SSL encryption, and certificates.
+This is necessary even in development settings, as Elastic Versions 8.0 and higher enable security by default.
+Once implemented, the setup service shuts down.
+All ELK stack services depend on the successful health condition of the `setup` container.

+All ELK stack services have designated volumes to preserve configurations and settings across containers.

+The `logstash-01` service depends on the included `logstash.conf` file to define the input, filter, and output conditions related to interfacing with Kafka and Elasticsearch for data bridging.

+The `es-01` service initializes a primary Elasticsearch node within the ELK stack.
+It acts as a primary data repository, indexing and storing enriched events from Kafka via the `logstash-01` service, enabling querying and analysis through Kibana.

+The `kibana` service offers a web-based interface for visualizing and interacting with data stored in Elasticsearch.
+It relies on the readiness of both the `es-01` and `setup` services to ensure a secure and operational environment.
+A designated volume, `kibanadata:/usr/share/kibana/data`, is employed to persistently store user settings, dashboards, and configurations across container restarts.